Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 things to see and do in Paris in summer

-During the summer, Paris adds to its many attractions a series of activities that take advantage of the good weather to enjoy the streets.
-For visitors this is a great time of year, as traditionally many Parisians leave the city for the vacations and the atmosphere tends to be more relaxed.
+During the summer, Paris adds to its many attractions a series of activities that take advantage of the good weather to enjoy the street.
+For visitors, this is a great time of year, as traditionally many Parisians leave the city for the vacations and the atmosphere tends to be more relaxed.

 Summer temperatures in Paris invite you to enjoy the city's parks and stretch the day well into the evening.
 The French capital helps to extend the days with an extensive cultural program in which outdoor events predominate.

-1. Relax on the beach during Paris Plages
+1. Relax on the beach during the Paris Plages

-For the past few years, the city council of the city celebrates the so-called Paris Plages, an event that lasts during the months of July and August to take advantage of the good weather.
+For the past few years, the city council has been holding the so-called Paris Plages, an event that lasts during the months of July and August to take advantage of the good weather.

 During these dates, Paris takes advantage of the river dikes to create real river beaches, including sand.
-The areas where it is held are filled with Parisians who plant their umbrellas and sun loungers among the palm trees.
+The areas where it is celebrated are filled with Parisians who plant their umbrellas and deckchairs among the palm trees.

-The Paris Plages not only consist of enjoying a day at the beach in the middle of the city, but there are also numerous activities for adults and children.
+The Paris Plages are not only to enjoy a day at the beach in the city, but also numerous activities for adults and children.
 You can find everything from children's workshops to food stalls, canoe rides, board games and exhibitions.

 Practical information